 - Blogging up a storm!
 I have an immense backlog of stuff I’d like to share and generally spend at least half an hour each day (and sometimes significantly more) preparing content for this blog in no particular order.
 Browse around and you’ll see!

 - Exploring the many ruins and historic buildings of Taiwan.
-I am working on a number of specific themes related to this interest in forgotten and overlooked places, almost too many to mention here.
-One of the most enduring is an inventory of old school movie theaters, of which I’ve visited more than 50 by now.
+I am working on a number of specific themes related to this interest in forgotten and overlooked and neglected places, almost too many to mention here.
+One of the most enduring is an inventory of old school movie theaters, of which I’ve located hundreds and personally visited more than 50.

 - DJing about once a month or so.
 I generally post upcoming gigs on Facebook and live recordings on Mixcloud after the fact.
 I’ve also taken up micro-blogging on one of my main DJ pages on Facebook, sharing thoughts and experiences from more than a decade of DJing.
 And if you’re curious, I’m still scrobbling what I listen to.

 - Maintaining a personal treasure map related to my many explorations of Taiwan.
 I follow a bunch of Facebook groups (for example here) where people share photos from historic sites and abandoned places and thoroughly enjoy using Google Maps and whatever clues are available to figure out location details.
 Every time I complete an expedition I update the map with new findings.